graceyu2020/Capstone_Project2/README.md

 3.3 Linear Regression Model for Houston
 Houston House price has very high correlation with GDP, total employment and population, then I build a linear regression model between Houston House price and GDP, population and employment.

 House Price = -38699.16*GDP+61567.69*Total_Employment-1527.66*Population

 GDP, total employment and population has very high correlation with each other, so we can drop features like total employment and population, decrease the prediction model order to one.
 For Linear Regression model both multi-variable and single variable models are tested.

 HOUSE PRICE = 0.00042*GDP-695.3363

 Single variable model has better fit.

 3.4 Linear Regression Model for Chicago
 Chicago house price has very low correlation with GDP, total employment and population.
-GDP has very high correlation with total employment, GDP has negative relationship with population
+GDP has very high correlation with total employment, GDP has negative relationship with population.

 HOUSE PRICE = -11176.31*GDP+12039.75*TOTAL_EMPLOYMENT-9225.55*POPULATION

 Section 4 house price time series analysis